JackieGH/cse15l-lab-reports/researching-commands.md

 Generates the output:
 <pre>
-Islam, and celebrated recent suicide <b>bombings</> of American military facilities in the
+Islam, and celebrated recent suicide <b>bombings</b> of American military facilities in the
         Kingdom.
-It praised the 1983 suicide bombing in Beirut that killed 241 U.S. Marines, the 1992 bombing in Aden, and especially the 1993 firefight in Somalia after which November 24, 1989, when a remotely controlled car bomb killed Azzam and both of his fatwa demanding their eviction.
+It praised the 1983 suicide <b>bomb</b>ing in Beirut that killed 241 U.S. Marines, the 1992 bombing in Aden, and especially the 1993 firefight in Somalia after which November 24, 1989, when a remotely controlled car bomb killed Azzam and both of his fatwa demanding their eviction.
 In December, bombs exploded at two hotels in Aden